espresso3389/flutter_pdf_render/README.md

 }
 ```

-If you just building widget tree, you had better use faster and efficient `PdfPageImageTexture`.
+If you just building widget tree, you had better use faster and efficient [PdfPageImageTexture](https://pub.dev/documentation/pdf_render/latest/pdf_render/PdfPageImageTexture-class.html).

 ## PdfDocument.openXXX

-On `PdfDocument` class, there are three functions to open PDF from a real file, an asset file, or a memory data.
+On [PdfDocument](https://pub.dev/documentation/pdf_render/latest/pdf_render/PdfDocument-class.html) class, there are three functions to open PDF from a real file, an asset file, or a memory data.

 ```dart
 // from an asset file